indabax-za/indabax-za.github.io/content/news/2025-04-19-meet-the-team.md

     link: https://www.linkedin.com/in/tim-vermeulen-261342247
 ---

-Yes we back with deep learning, one layer at a time, to building Africa's AI future
+Yes, we're back with deep learning, one layer at a time, to building Africa's AI future

 <!--more-->